Archie R. Tunturi collection

 Scope and Contents

-This collection contains items both from Oregon Health & Science University’s biographical file on Archie Tunturi, M.D.
-A later addition of items were donated by Jennifer Xochihua.
+This collection contains items both from Oregon Health & Science University’s biographical file on Archie Tunturi, M.D. and a later addition of items that were donated by Jennifer Xochihua.
 Xochichua’s mother, Barbara Leighton (née Dimond), worked for Tunturi in the early 1960s.
-The collection spans from 1943 to 1990 and contains academic work and publications by Tunturi and many news clippings from over the course of his career.
-There are photographs and negatives of Dr. Tunturi and his colleagues, smany of the images show lab equipment and an oscilloscope.
+The collection spans from 1943 to 1990 and contains academic work and publications by Tunturi along with many news clippings spanning the course of his career.
+There are photographs and negatives of Dr. Tunturi and his colleagues, with many of the images showing lab equipment and an oscilloscope.
 There are also several Christmas cards featuring his artwork and a transcript from a radio interview.

-For more materials on Dr. Tunturi or to see some of artwork, see the Reid “Sam” Connell papers.
+For more materials on Dr. Tunturi or to see some of artwork, see the Reid “Sam” Connell papers (collection number 2009-001).

 Dates